Glossary of jazz and popular music: 0–9

-Refers to chords containing the thirteenth note of a scale, which is the sixth scale degree up an octave (e.g. an A note added to a C7 chord).
+Refers to chords containing the thirteenth note of a scale, which is the sixth scale degree up an octave (e.g. an A note added to a C^{7} chord).
 Thirteenths are mostly used on dominant chords and major chords, and to a lesser degree, minor chords.
-The thirteenth may be flattened by one semitone to give a flat 13 chord (e.g. D7 with flat 13 adds a Bb to the basic D, F#A, C notes).
+The thirteenth may be flattened by one semitone to give a flat 13 chord (e.g. D^{7} with flat 13 adds a B♭ to the basic D, F♯, A, C notes).
 Flat 13 chords are altered dominants.